DanielSmith/alap/docs/FAQ.md

 - **2012:** Originally called "MultiLinks," built with jQuery.
 - **2021 (v1):** Rewritten as an ES6 library, no dependencies.
 Published on npm as `alap`.
 - **2021 (v2):** Introduced an API mode so frameworks like Vue and React could use Alap for data without Alap touching the DOM.
 - **2026 (v3):** Complete rewrite in TypeScript.
-10 framework adapters (React, Vue, Svelte, Solid, Qwik, Astro, Alpine, Web Component, Vanilla DOM, Eleventy), expression parser with set-theory operators, regex search, storage layer, event hooks, security hardening, Server and Parser implementations in Node / Bun, Rust, Go, PHP, Python, and Java.
-990+ tests.
+10 framework adapters (React, Vue, Svelte, Solid, Qwik, Astro, Alpine, Web Component, Vanilla DOM, Eleventy), expression parser with set-theory operators, regex search, storage layer, event hooks, security hardening, server and parser implementations in Node / Bun, Rust, Go, PHP, Python, and Java.
+Alternative renderers — lightbox (fullscreen image/text overlay) and lens (detail inspection panel) — alongside the original dropdown menu.
+The beginnings of a broader ecosystem with Gather (ad-hoc collection building) and HighNotes (floating detail cards).
+1460+ tests.

 ### How is this different from a dropdown menu or a tooltip?